 Pipe supports are the components that transfer the weight from a pipe or the structural attachment to the supporting structures.
 The weight includes the weight of the pipe, the content that the pipe carries, the pipe fittings fixed to the pipe, and the pipe wraps.
 The fundamental functions of pipe supports are to anchor, guide, absorb shock, and support a particular load.

 How pipe supports are used?

-Pipe is rested on a support part often of a standard structural shape.
+A pipe is rested on a supporting part often of a standard structural shape.
 The pipe may be fastened to this part with a pipe support.
-Pipe is either held from above by hangers or supports of various types on which it rests.
+A pipe is either held from above by hangers or supports of various types on which it rests.
 Hangers are also considered as supports.

 There are various types of pipe supports which can be installed to support dead weight loads, and constrain the pipe for thermal and dynamic loads.

 Pipe supports include brackets, rod hangers, sway braces, anchors, spring hangers, turnbuckles, struts, saddles, rollers, and sliding supports.
 Structural attachments are components that are bolted, welded, or clamped to the pipe, such as lugs ,clips, clamps, clevises, and stops.Pipe supports that are used in temperature sensitive applications may also consist of insulation materials.

 The design configuration of a pipe support assembly is reliant on the loading conditions and pipe support location and is only limited by the imagination of the engineer and designer, as thousands of different designs have been used for specific purposes.
 The correct and cost-effective selection of pipe supports for different piping systems usually presents obstacles of different degrees.
 Proper pipe support selection must be the objective of the designing and construction phases.

 What kind of loads do pipe supports carry?